-It’s week three of classes and by now you are probably settling into the swing of things.
-Hopefully you find yourself studying at the UGL, absorbing all that knowledge, and sipping on your pumpkin spiced latte (or energy drink, whichever).
-As you find yourself immersed in a reading on your laptop, you realize that you have to print out something.
+As you find yourself immersed in your studies at the UGL, you realize that you have to print out something.
 Wait, does this mean that you have to actually find an open public computer to print your things out?
 No!
 You can print out your work from the convenience of your own laptop.
 Follow these easy steps and you’ll be on your way to becoming a printing wizard!

 The next step is logging into IllinoisNet.
 This is the only wireless network that will work for laptop printing.
 Once you’ve connected to IllinoisNet, go to this website: http://go.library.illinois.edu/webprinting